WarrenWeckesser/numpy-notes/enhancements/gufunc-shape-only-params.md

 have at least as many elements as specified in the signature.

 The shape-only signature may be empty angle brackets, `<>`.
-In this case, the gufunc will accept an emtpy tuple `()` as an input, and all the values in a non-empty tuple take part in broadcasting.
+In this case, the gufunc will accept an empty tuple `()` as an input, and all the values in a non-empty tuple take part in broadcasting.

 `None` is not accepted as the value of a shape-only parameter.